zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-Post remediation, we will trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".
+After remediation steps, we can trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".

-Include MVC image with only 2 remaining misconfigurations
+Include MVC screenshot with only 2 remaining misconfigurations

-Some **important** thoughts to highlight:
+Some **important** points to highlight:

 1. The default control-plane components (i.e., Kubernetes cluster comprising of master and worker nodes, etcd, coreDNS and kube-proxy DaemonSets, and a host of other foundational elements) that you installed in this lab section have security misconfigurations that have potentially introduced new attack surface to the cloud-native application architecture.